 Native to eastern Mediterranean.
 Grows 1 1/2 ft. high and wide, with gray-green, divided leaves 3–4 in. long.
 Dense clusters of bright yellow flower heads fade to primrose yellow—excellent contrast in yellow until it’s time to shear off old stalks.
 Good cut flowers.

-This Mediterranean native grows to 2 ft. high and wide, with ferny gray-green leaves and deep yellow flowers.
+This popular hybrid grows to 2 ft. tall and wide, with ferny gray-green leaves and long-lasting deep yellow flowers.

 Botanically speaking, violas, pansies, and almost all violets are perennials belonging to the genus